 Product Code: INU

 - Ensure that the battery of your Galaxy Camera is charged at least up to 60%.
-This is essential as lack of battery power may increase the risk of interruption during the flashing process.
+This is essential as a lack of battery power may increase the risk of interruption during the flashing process.

 - Backup all your important data and settings before moving ahead.